This is the definitive guide to planning a wedding in St. John, Virgin Islands in 2018.

 Steps from the water in Cruz Bay, Joe’s is a casual spot mainly good for a burger or pizza.
 But let me promise you this, a burger or slice never tasted so decadent.
-I mean, you’re 10 feel from the blue waters of the Caribbean Sea.
-I don’t think you or your guests are going to complain you didn’t have Chicken Marsala, red skin potatoes, green beans and a salad at your wedding reception.
+I mean, you’re 30 feet from the blue waters of the Caribbean Sea.
+I don’t think you or your guests are going to complain you didn’t have some version of – Chicken Marsala, red skin potatoes, green bean salad – at your wedding reception.

-Be bold and go for fun over pretentious. 🙂
+Be bold and go for fun over pretentious and typical. 🙂

 If you want a private reception at your villa or on the beach, you have only 2 options as far as I can tell.